rust-dd/tryrust.org/README.md

 # tryrust.org

-Welcome to the interactive tutorial project, `tryrust.org`, which runs directly in your browser.
+Welcome to the interactive tutorial project, [tryrust.org](https://tryrust.org), which runs directly in your browser.

 ![Website screenshot](docs/site.png)

-You can access the website at [tryrust.org](https://tryrust.org).

 > **Note:** We continuously update the number of tutorials.
 It is still in progress.